Mission, Vision, & Values

 Funding Information

-Rooted in Rights’ funding comes primarily from private grants with a small portion coming from federal funding grants.
-We are part of the Protection and Advocacy Network and utilize limited funding from the Protection and Advocacy for Individuals with Developmental Disabilities grant (2101WAPDD) and the Protection and Advocacy for Assistive Technology grant (2101WAPAAT).
-While the Protection & Advocacy system receives funding from SAMHSA, that grant is not used for Rooted in Rights.
+Rooted in Rights’ funding comes primarily from private grants.
+While are part of the Protection and Advocacy Network, and the Protection & Advocacy network receives funding from SAMHSA and other federal grants, these grants are not currently used for Rooted in Rights.
 The Rooted in Rights blog is not funded by any federal grants and is funded entirely by private grants and your donations.
 Rooted in Rights content is the sole responsibility of Disability Rights Washington and does not necessarily represent the official views of funding entities.
 We appreciate the support of our donors!
 To fund our disabled storytellers, click here to donate to Rooted in Rights.